DomiKamu/OhmerPrems/docs/modules/Vektor/Manual.md

 ### SOME WORDS ABOUT POLYPHONY<a name="aboutpoly"></a>

-The number of polyphony voices is automatically defined by these possible sources (from other modules) applied on the following input jacks:
+The number of polyphony voices is automatically defined by these possible connected "sources" from other module(s), applied on the following input jacks:

-- V/OCT, who define the "base" pitches/frequencies (prior frequency modulation, by FM/PM or LFO), for all four oscillators.
+- **V/OCT**, who define the "base" pitches/frequencies (prior frequency modulation by FM/PM or LFO), for all oscillators.
-- GATE, mainly required to control the MIX ENVelope (if enabled), also possibly for LFO 1 and/or LFO 2 retriggering.
+- **GATE**, mainly required to control the MIX ENVelope (if enabled), but also (optional) for LFO 1 and/or LFO 2 retriggering.
-- VEL. (optional velocities).
+- **VEL.**, optional velocities (amount setting per oscillator).

-These sources come, in general, from the same module (but this is not an absolute rule).
-The most common module is **MIDI->CV** (provided with VCV Rack software), or **DAW** (if you're using VCV Rack 2 Pro Edition as VST/VST3/CLAP/AU plugin from your DAW), who convert incoming MIDI datas (sent by MIDI controller, or MIDI track) to voltage equivalents to be compatible with the Eurorack standard.
-However, another polyphonic or monophonic module(s) can do exactly the same job.
+These sources come, in general, from the same module, but it's not an absolute rule.
+The most common module is **MIDI>CV** (provided with VCV Rack software), or **DAW** (if you're using VCV Rack 2 Pro Edition as VST/VST3/CLAP/AU plugin from your DAW), who convert incoming MIDI datas (by MIDI controller, by MIDI track) to voltage equivalents to be compatible with the Eurorack standard.
+However, any polyphonic or monophonic module(s) can do exactly the same job.

 The greatest number of polyphony voices from these sources is always selected by the _Vektor_ module.
 Minimum is 1 (meaning the _Vektor_ module is working as monophonic VCO).
 Maximum number of polyphonic voices (channels) is 16.